ManaswiKolani/Quackfolio/README.md

-Quackfolio is a **stock portfolio companion** that helps you visualize your stock selections as adorable ducks floating in a pond.
+Quackfolio (a playfully unhelpful tracker) is a **stock portfolio companion** that helps you visualize your stock selections as adorable ducks floating in a pond.
 Each duck represents a stock ticker and reflects its recent market performance; clean ducks represent good stocks, while bad ones are depicted as dirty ducks.

 ---